 Cristina advocates for employers before various courts and tribunals, including Small Claims Court, the Ontario Labour Relations Board, Grievance Settlement Board, Human Rights Tribunal of Ontario, and private boards of arbitration.

-Cristina then earned her law degree from the University of Western Ontario.
+Cristina completed her undergraduate studies at the University of Toronto, where she received an Honours BA and graduated with high distinction.
+Cristina then earned her law degree from Western University.
 During law school, Cristina served as the Co-Editor-in-Chief of the Western Journal of Legal Studies and as a student editor for the Canadian Journal of Law and Jurisprudence.
 Upon graduation, Cristina received the J. S. D Tory Writing Award for her research into issues of labour relations and precarious work in Canada.

 Cristina both summered and articled with the firm before returning as an associate lawyer in 2019.

 Canadian Bar Association

 Toronto Lawyers Association

 Last year, we blogged on a particularly frustrating decision of the Ontario Superior Court which held that the otherwise legally enforceable termin......MORE

 The Court of Appeal of Manitoba recently confirmed that there is no common law duty on an employer to investigate prior to terminating an employee ......MORE